michalczaplinski/ATM/README.md

 npm run start
 ```

 The implementation uses react and redux.
-I think that the explanation of the redux architecture would be beyond the scope of this `README`, so the comments in code would assume some familiarity with those frameworks.
+I think that the explanation of the redux architecture would be beyond the scope of this `README`, so the comments in code assume some familiarity with those frameworks.

 Some assumptions and limitations of the implementation:
   - The pin can only be 4 digits long.
 Any character inputted following the first 4 will be ignored, which I believe is how a real cash machine behaves.